-- Students are expected to be on time daily for all clinical rotation related duties. - If a student anticipates that they may be late, it is the student's responsibility to contact the Preceptor, and/or DME, and/or Site Coordinator or hospital designee as directed by the respective site and department in writing.
+- Students are expected to be on time daily for all clinical rotation related duties. - If a student anticipates that they may be late, it is the student's responsibility to contact the Preceptor, and/or DME, and/or Site Coordinator or hospital designee as directed by the respective site and department in writing to advise of running late and anticipated arrival time.
 Excessive or repeated tardiness is unprofessional and will not be tolerated.
-Email notification of anticipated tardiness should be sent to the respective person(s) at the clinical site. - If it is determined by the preceptor or TouroCOM DME, in consultation with the TouroCOM Clinical Dean, or official designee appointed by the clinical training site that a student's tardiness has significantly impaired their ability to reasonably meet the educational objectives of the rotation, the student's unprofessionalism will be addressed. - The student may be required to repeat all or part of the rotation and may be referred to the Student Promotions Committee (SPC) for evaluation and assessment.
+Email notification of anticipated tardiness should be sent to the respective person(s) at the clinical site. - If it is determined by the preceptor or TouroCOM DME, in consultation with the TouroCOM Clinical Dean, or official designee appointed by the clinical training site that a student's tardiness has significantly impaired their ability to reasonably meet the educational objectives of the rotation, the student's unprofessionalism will be addressed.
+The student may be required to repeat all or part of the rotation and may be referred to the Student Promotions Committee (SPC) for evaluation and assessment.
 See Student Handbook. - Excessive absence or lateness may be reported via the Professionalism Report form.
-See Professionalism Standards, https://tourocom.touro.edu/students/
+See TouroCOM Professionalism Standards.
+Or may result in a failing/Unsatisfactory "U" grade for the rotation.